DavidAce/Notebooks/DMRG/MPS.md

-# Instructions for MathJax
-To view math in this document there are several options.
-From low to high effort:

 - (**Recommended**) [Open on StackEdit](https://stackedit.io/viewer#!url=https://raw.githubusercontent.com/DavidAce/Notebooks/master/DMRG/MPS.md), an online open-source markdown+tex editor.
 - Install a MathJax renderer for your browser to read directly on the GitHub webpage.
 For instance, [Github with MathJax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima).
 - Open this file on your pc/mac with the [`Atom`](https://atom.io/) editor with the `markdown-preview-plus` -plugin installed.